 About The Brilliant Club

 Everything that The Brilliant Club does, we do in pursuit of consistent and reliable outcomes for pupils.
-Our Research and Impact Department brings together four social scientists who work to understand the impact of our programmes on pupil outcomes.
+Our Research and Impact Department brings together a team of social scientists who work to understand the impact of our programmes on pupil outcomes.
 We use this evidence to widen participation to highly-selective universities, and to measure and improve curriculum enrichment.